 Business impact metrics.
 Error rates, user complaints, and feature velocity all connect technical health to business outcomes.
 If error tracking shows 3,000 exceptions per day, that number should decrease as you improve the codebase.

-Document these baseline metrics in a shared location – a wiki page, a spreadsheet, or even a Markdown file in your repository.
-You’ll reference them frequently to demonstrate progress to stakeholders and to ensure your rescue efforts are actually improving things rather than just changing them.
+Document these baseline metrics in a shared location - a wiki page, a spreadsheet, or a Markdown file in your repository.
+You’ll reference them frequently to demonstrate progress to stakeholders and to verify that your rescue efforts actually improve things rather than simply changing them.

 Step Four: Identify the Mission-Critical Path